brotatoman/PotatoCoins/README.md

-# PotatoCoins
+# ModPack
-PotatoCoins is a Hypixel Skyblock ah flipper mod which helps find flips and buys them for you.
-Run the mod with the gui and sit back and relax as the mod will buy and sell coins faster than you ever will.
-DOWNLOAD:
-1) Download the mod
+ModPack is a Hypixel Skyblock modpack which helps with alot of QOL and other great features INSTALLATION
-2) In you minecraft lancher, go to installations and find 1.8.9.Then, click on the folder
+1) In you minecraft lancher, go to installations and find 1.8.9.Then, click on the folder
-3) Go to the mods folder
+2) Go to the mods folder
-4) Drag and Drop the mod in
+3) Drag and Drop the mod in
-5) You finished
+4) You finished

 Troubleshooting:
 If the mod dissapears from you folder it is likely because of another mod